microsoft/globe/README.md

 Right now the tests are too rudimentary and are in JavaScript.
 Doing this will make it easier, faster and less error-prone to test the library.

-### Set up automated GitHub and NPM releases

-We don't cut releases too often, but this will still be useful to make the release process reproducible, reliable and consistent.

 ### Add more docs, especially around formatting based on OS date time settings